+Things aren’t different for people on internet too.
 If there is one thing that people do not like while being on the Internet, it is waiting around for a website to load.
 Statistics suggest that over 40% of people abandon a site that has a loading time of more than 3 seconds!

-Slow loading time of web pages often have a crippling effect on eCommerce sites.
+Slow loading time of web pages often has a crippling effect on eCommerce sites.
 As many as 80% of shoppers who are dissatisfied with the performance of an online store website are less likely to buy from them again and the delay of a single second can decrease customer satisfaction by as much as 16%.

 The speed of a website is important to the extent that Google factors them in while giving website rankings.
 So if you have a website that loads too slowly, you can expect a drop in your Google rankings which in turn will reduce traffic to your site.